adriancaprini/BluetoothProjectProposal-/index.md

 Example Blog.
 -------------
+### November 6, 2017

+### October 30, 2017
+picked a link that I am going to use to build my project.

 ### October 23, 2017
+started to research links to find a build guide on how to build my project.

 ### October 16, 2017
 began to solder the PCB board that is due in week 7.